 ii) Z > 1.
 PVm > RT.
 The gases having compressibility greater than 1, have a positive deviation from the ideal gases at all temperatures and pressures.
 Hydrogen and noble gasses except krypton are examples.

 iii) Z < 1.
 PVm < RT.
 The gases having compressibility lesser than 1, show negative deviation from the ideal gases at all temperatures and pressures.
 Hydrogen and Helium are examples.

 Most of the gases, show compressibility factor less than one at low pressures, and greater than one at high pressures.

 5. What is the Boyle temperature?
 Give an example.

-Compressibility factor is inversely proportional to temperature.
+The compressibility factor is inversely proportional to temperature.
 So, an increase in temperature decreases the deviation from ideal behaviour.
-Every real gas has a certain temperature, where the compressibility factor shows little changes and comes close one.
+Every real gas has a certain temperature, where the compressibility factor shows little changes and comes close to one.
 Some gases obey ideal gas laws at high pressures at a certain temperature.